 Saint Thomas is the most popular island in the USVI with lots to see and do.
 It’s also where cruise ships dock, so it’s much, much busier than Saint John.
-While visiting St. Thomas, check out some of the many museums there, like the Pirate Museum and historical landscapes like 99 steps or Blackbeard’s Castle.
+While visiting St. Thomas, check out some of the many museums there, like the Pirate Museum, and historical landscapes like 99 steps or Blackbeard’s Castle.
 Be sure to take a gondola to Paradise Point!
-Also Coral World Ocean Park is a must and you can spend half a day there alone…
+Also Coral World Ocean Park is a must and you can easily spend half a day here…

 If you don’t have a car, the easiest way to see the main sights of the island is by booking a tour with a local.
 Here are some of the best tours if you want to make the most of your time on St. Thomas:

 - Private full-day island tour.
 This is not the cheapest option if you are alone, but is perfect for larger families or groups of friends.

 - 4-hr group tour of the main highlights.